raess1/K3lso-CAN-communication/README.md

 # notes
 1. A Channel that is initialized using CAN_InitializeFD must use CAN_ReadFD and CAN_WriteFD for communication.
 Calling CAN_Read and/or CAN_Write will result in a PCAN_ERROR_ILLOPERATION error.
+2. As indicated by its name, the CAN_InitializeFD function initiates a FD capable PCAN Channel, preparing it for communicate within the CAN bus connected to it.
+Calls to the API functions will fail if they are used with a Channel handle, different than PCAN_NONEBUS, that has not been initialized yet.
+Each initialized channel should be released when it is not needed anymore.